kenphunggg/serverless-measurement/README.md

 - `detection_time`: to measure hardware usage, we make the pod running in `detection_time` seconds to measure hardware usage

 ### Streaming Measurement

+Our measurement provide a streaming service that catch streaming thread from cloud-node for measurement purpose.
+[See more](config/setup/streaming/README.md)

 Sample configuration for web services is shown in [config_streaming.json](config/config_streaming.json)